petersmythe/investec-swipe-n-save/README.md

 * Access to the Programmable Banking Card IDE - see [Investec  Developer Community wiki](https://investec.gitbook.io/programmable-banking-community-wiki/get-started/card-quick-start-guide) for a Quick Start Guide.

-* An API Key with these permissions/scopes as a minimum: `account, transfer` - see  [Investec  Developer Community wiki](https://investec.gitbook.io/programmable-banking-community-wiki/get-started/api-quick-start-guide) for a Quick Start Guide.
+* An API Key with these permissions/scopes as a minimum: `accounts, transfers` - see  [Investec  Developer Community wiki](https://investec.gitbook.io/programmable-banking-community-wiki/get-started/api-quick-start-guide) for a Quick Start Guide.

 ![Required API Key scopes](./images/apikey-permissions.png?raw=true)